KennethOtero/fleetstatus/README.md

 ## Weekly Meeting

-Mondays at 2:00 PM on Teams.
+Thursdays at 5:15 PM on Teams.

 ## Running the Application
 Ensure that your MS SQL Server database connection is working before running the application.